 If you would like assistance with a research grant application, please contact directly one of the Research Mentors highlighted below.

-Dr. Garry Fehr - Director, Agriculture entre of Excellence; Professor, Geography & the Environment
+Dr. Garry Fehr - Director, Agriculture Centre of Excellence; Geography & the Environment

 Garry’s research interests include the inter-related themes of rural livelihoods, resource management, political ecology, local governance, and community development.
 Geographically, his research has focused in South Asia and here at home in British Columbia.
 The Agriculture Centre for Excellence promotes a network of innovation in agriculture education, technology and research.
 Garry’s research is especially collaborative with external industries and communities.
 Many of the internships he has supervised are linked to the research projects in British Columbia, Chandigargh, and Maharashtra, India.
 ACE facilitates knowledge transfer by acting as a coordinating hub to bring together expertise from established institutions and organizations in areas of plant and animal production, food safety, agribusiness, policy, and technology development.
 Garry is the recipient of several Shastri Grants and CIDA-AUCC grants.

-Dr. Olav Lian - Director, Luninesence Dating Lab; Professor, Geography & the Environment
+Dr. Olav Lian - Director, Luninesence Dating Lab; Geography & the Environment

 Olav’s interests include how the landscape in western Canada adjusted after the last ice age, and how it has responded to subsequent changes in climate.
 By understanding how the physical environment has responded to past changes in climate, it may be possible to predict the impact of future changes on the stability of our fragile landscape.
 Olav has been the recipient of an NSERC grant for his research on Quaternary sedimentology and stratigraphy, glacial geology, geomorphology, and geochronology (luminescence dating).
 He has collaborated on research with physicists, geophysicists, biologists, glacial geologists and geomorphologist in such places as the Canadian Arctic, Australia, Patagonia, New Zealand, Russia and Indonesia.
 All of these projects have included students from undergraduate level to post docs and allow them to not just learn but participate in research and its disseminating their findings.